TORICA/Link/README.md

-Things you may want to cover:
+Things you may want to cover:(anaconda3)

 *Python version 3.x